Registration of children as British citizens

 Children born outside the UK to non-British parents - registration at discretion

-Normally the child is expected to be settled in the UK and apply for registration at the same time or after at least one of the parents applies for naturalisation.
+Normally the child is expected to be settled in the UK and apply for registration at the same time as, or after at least one of the parents applies for naturalisation.

 The key criteria to be addressed by the decision-maker are whether the child’s future clearly lies in the UK, whether registration is in the best interests of the child and whether there are any public policy considerations against registration.